-Call Release Tracking
+Support for Call Release Tracking

-In release 8, T-Server can now provide information about which party initiated the release of a call.
+T-Server provides information about which party initiated the release of a call.
 This can be valuable for different applications to provide historical and real-time call reporting.

-The following T-Library SDK call models can now be reported in this way:
+The following T-Library SDK call models can be reported in this way: